plugyawn/cerebruh/README.md

 # cerebruh
 A Windows-based python application aimed at putting Wikipedia and the UrbanDictionary at the tip of your finger.
 One finger.
+Developed by Progyan Das.

 # Platform Support